Location: Eastern Romania (County: Constanta)

 Artizanat - Antichitati

 Located on the same latitude as San Remo, Monaco, Nice and Rimini, the Black Sea coast averages 72 degrees Fahrenheit in July.
-In September and October, you can still enjoy warm, sunny days while taking a stroll along the beach or the downtown area of the city.
+In September and October, one can still enjoy warm, sunny days while taking a stroll along the beach or the city center.

 Post offices display a postal horn symbol and the word Posta.